trellix-enterprise/mysql-audit/README.md

 https://github.com/mcafee/mysql-audit/wiki

-Reporting Bugs
+Issues
 ------------------------------

+Found a bug?
+Got a feature request or question?

-Please report bugs to: https://github.com/mcafee/mysql-audit/issues
+Please feel free to report to: https://github.com/mcafee/mysql-audit/issues

-Please describe the problem verbosely.
+If reporting a bug, please describe the problem verbosely.
 Try to see if it reproduces and include a detailed description on how to reproduce.

 Make sure to include your MySQL Server version and Audit Plugin version.